 3.4.4.
-Handing in of work and assignments that are submitted late
+Late submissions of practical tasks and assignments

-Assignments that are not handed in on due date and time will be penalized.
+Practical tasks and assignments that are not handed in on due date and time will be penalized.
 Students are reminded that assignments are given well in advance and that last minute problems can be avoided by completing assignments before the due date.
 See discipline-specific study guides for further details.